UAW Academic Student Employees (ASEs) contract

 Section 1.

-(A) ASEs with a 50% or greater FTE appointment for twelve months will receive a minimum of twenty (20) hours per quarter of paid vacation time off to be awarded on a quarter-by-quarter basis, including summer quarter, for a total 12-month minimum award of 80 hours of paid vacation time off.
+(A) A salaried ASE with a 50% or greater FTE appointment for twelve months will receive a minimum of twenty (20) hours per quarter of paid vacation time off to be awarded on a quarter-by-quarter basis, including summer quarter, for a total 12-month minimum award of 80 hours of paid vacation time off.
 Vacation time off will be awarded each quarter during an annual appointment period in which the ASE has a start date in Workday.
-An eligible ASE will be awarded vacation time off on the effective date of the appointment.
+An eligible ASE will be awarded vacation time off at the start of the payroll period for each quarter.

-(B) A salaried ASE with a 50% appointment for less than twelve months shall have vacation time off prorated based on that FTE.
+(B) A salaried ASE with a 50% or greater FTE appointment for less than twelve months shall have vacation time off prorated based on the number of quarters of their appointment.
 Vacation time off will be awarded each quarter during an annual appointment period in which the ASE has a start date in Workday.
-An eligible ASE will be awarded vacation time off on effective date of the appointment.
+An eligible ASE will be awarded vacation time off at the start of the payroll period for each quarter.

-(C) A salaried ASE with an appointment of less than 50% FTE of any duration will receive an award of paid vacation time off prorated based on that FTE.
+(C) A salaried ASE with an appointment of less than 50% FTE of any duration will receive an award of paid vacation time off prorated based on both the number of quarters and their appointment FTE.
 Vacation time off will be awarded each quarter during an annual appointment period in which the ASE has a start date in Workday.
-An eligible ASE will be awarded vacation time off on the effective date of the appointment.
+An eligible ASE will be awarded vacation time off at the start of the payroll period for each quarter.

 Unused vacation time off does not roll over from one academic year to another and expires at the end of each annual appointment period.